b1805/star_customizer/README.md

 # Custom Star Room Illumination

 Custom Star Room Illumination is an interactive web-based application that simulates light rays bouncing off walls in a customizable room.
-You can adjust the number of light rays, the number of triangles forming the room, colors, and animation speed.
+You can adjust the number of light rays, the number of triangles forming the room, precision, photon thickness colors, and animation speed.
+You can also switch to the angle version to shoot the rays one at a time at your chosen angles.
 Additionally, you can record the simulation and download the video.

 ## Theory